MeenaEaswaran/BMI-6000-Practicum-in-Biomedical-Informatics/README.md

 ---

 ### 3. Normalization and Cell-Cycle Assessment
-**- **Toolkit used:** the sctransform R package for independent-sample normalization, in place of the standard Seurat datapreprocessing workflow.
+**- **Packages used:** the sctransform R package for independent-sample normalization, in place of the standard Seurat data normalization workflow.

 -  Mitochondrial, ribosomal, and hemoglobin-expression percentages were evaluated as technical covariates.
 - `percent.mt`, `percent.ribo`, and `percent.hb` were regressed during normalization.